 Raw Food Livestyle and Oxalic Acid Consumption

-Some people on the raw food diet express concern about consuming excess quantities of oxalic acid from sources such as spinach, swiss chard and beets.
+Some people on the raw food diet express concern about consuming excess quantities of oxalic acid from sources such as spinach, swiss chard, kale or beets.

 Be sure to rotate your greens in juices, smoothies and other recipes to make sure that you are not taking in excessive amounts of any one substance, but rather moderate amounts of a wide variety of nutrients.